JKZH-Cyber/AD-DS-RMF-Control-Mapping-Project-with-eMASS-Alignment/README.md

 ## 🙏 Thank You

-Thank you for taking the time to review my RMF/eMASS Mapping project.
+Thank you for taking the time to review my RMF Mapping project.
 This project reflects my ability to design, document, and secure enterprise environments while aligning with federal compliance frameworks.
 I am excited to continue building projects like this to strengthen and prove my skills as I advance in my cybersecurity career.